Patrick Wolter

 Read moreJack R

 In his spare time, Jack likes to tap into his multiple interests, including sports such as football and tennis.
-Jack also enjoys video games, board games and strategy games such as fantasy football (FPL) and poker.
+Jack also enjoys video games, board games and strategy games such as fantasy football (FPL).
 Furthermore, Jack likes listening to music and curating his various playlists on Spotify.

 Jack T